lironbdolah/reddify/README.md

 In order to create your playlist, you first need to get authorization from Reddit and Spotify (tokens).

-1. To get the Spotify token, create an app in [Spotify for developers dashboard](https://developer.spotify.com/dashboard/applications), and retrive your:
+1. To get the Spotify token, create an app in [Spotify for developers dashboard](https://developer.spotify.com/dashboard/applications), and retreve your:
- - client id
+ - client-id
- - secret id
+ - secret-id
  - set up a redirect URL

-2. To get the Reddit token, create an app in [Reddit prefernces](https://www.reddit.com/prefs/apps/), and retrive your:
+2. To get the Reddit token, create an app in [Reddit prefernces](https://www.reddit.com/prefs/apps/), and retreve your:
-- client id
+- client-id
-- client_secret
+- client secret
 - user agent